docker-library/docs/adminer/README-short.txt

-Database management in a single PHP file.
+DEPRECATED; Database management in a single PHP file.